ixvu/w4111_wiki/query-proc.md

 +    Optimization: Find the “cheapest” execution plan for a query.

 ### Notice:
     A relational algebra expression can be evaluated in many ways.
-An annotated expression specifying detailed evaluation strategy is called the execution plan (includes, e.g., whether index is used, join algorithms, . . . ) Among all semantically equivalent expressions, the one with the least costly evaluation plan is chosen.
+    An annotated expression specifying detailed evaluation strategy is called the execution plan (includes, e.g., whether index is used, join algorithms, . . . ) among all semantically equivalent expressions, the one with the least costly evaluation plan is chosen.

 ## Query Evaluation
 -    Push: Operators are input-driven; As operator gets data, push it to parent operator; May run out of number and overload(???).